elifesciences-publications/Inter_Intra_Variation/README.md

 This repository contains analysis code used in Pastoll et al.

-To run analyses the files Functions.Rmd and LoadData.Rmd must first be run.
+To run analyses the files set-up.Rmd, Functions.Rmd and LoadData.Rmd must first be run.

 The code can be viewed as a bookdown document, with each chapter containing analysis for the corresponding figure in the manuscript.
 This is made possible using the **bookdown** package (https://github.com/rstudio/bookdown).
 Install the package from from CRAN or Github: